ejrgilbert/whamm-fuel/README.md

 # TODO List #

 - [ ] Write the Whamm script
+      - list of things to support in `stitching.mm`
 - [ ] Get working e2e (with whamm instrumentation)
       - Should codegen a whamm script (do we need new language features?)
       - Should it return the fuel cost?
 Decrement handled in `whamm` (gets reported automatically)